-Regular wax applications help to protects the paintwork from environmental contaminants. $\Rightarrow$ page 201.
-It also protects against minor scratches.
+Regular wax applications help to protect the paintwork from environmental contaminants \Rightarrow page 201.
+It is also effective in protecting against minor scratches.

 Even if a wax solution is used regularly in the car washing tunnel, it is advisable to protect the paint with a hard wax coating at least twice a year.